Skip to navigation Skip to content

 10

-Escalate claim to Program Management + Read more ...
+Escalate claim to Operational Support / Program Management + Read more ...

-Create a provisional record in MCRS, and escalate to Program Management.
+If the claim is not yet registered create a provisional claim in MCRS and escalate to Program Management.

 Add a case note confirming:

-• background, all actions taken, information requested and from whom
+• background, all actions taken, details requested and from whom

 • reason/s for escalation and recommendations for a decision

-• whether the injured person has other active claims and if this claim has been escalated before
+• if the injured person has other active claims and if this claim has been escalated before

-• Operational Blueprint procedures reviewed before escalating the claim
+• review of Operational Blueprint procedures before escalating the claim